MCP Integration Guide

 Once configured, ask your agent:

-“Use the specbase MCP to list all project archetypes.”
+“Use the specbase MCP to list all project software types.”

 You should see all 11 supported project types.